 We have staff who have been identified as having skills and being passionate about working with gifted students and they are continuously involved in professional development.
 We are aware of the vulnerability of highly gifted students in areas such as: uneven development, adult expectations, self-definition, inappropriate environments, perfectionism, alienation, intense sensitivity and role conflicts, and ensure that the environment is supportive in order to assist students to cope with these vulnerabilities.

-Extension opportunities may include: Music Composition, Visual Arts, Dance and Drama, Design, Computer Skills such as web page design and presenting, EPRO8, Robotics, Science, Philosophy, Mathematics, Spanish, Technology and Leadership.
+Extension opportunities may include: Music Composition, Visual Arts, Dance and Drama, Design, Computer Skills such as web page design and presenting, EPRO8, Robotics, Science, Philosophy, Mathematics, Japanese, Technology and Leadership.

 Students gifted and talented in the area of psychomotor aspects of education such as athletics, dancing/mime and sporting disciplines are given the opportunity to participate in elite skill opportunities and activities.